BinaryMuse/string_cmd/README.md

 `string_cmd` provides default keybindings for Emacs and Vi modes, or you can forego the default keybindings and implement your own.

+> **NOTE**: This library is still very young and under active development.
+The API is subject to change.

 ## Installation

 ```bash